tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 - `TDB_ERR_CORRUPTION` (-5): data corruption detected
 - `TDB_ERR_CONFLICT` (-7): transaction conflict

+More status codes can be seen in the [C reference](/reference/c.md) section.

 The system distinguishes transient errors (disk space, memory) from permanent errors (corruption, invalid arguments).
 Critical operations use fsync for durability.
-All disk reads validate checksums.
+All disk reads validate checksums at the block manager level.
+At a higher level the system utilizes magic numbers to detect corruption at the SSTable level.

 **Error scenarios:**